-Both at the sophomore/junior and senior level, the students' written and oral presentations average out to green all but one category (the written average in PY 362 was 9.6, below the green cutoff of 10).
+At the sophomore, junior, and senior levels, the students' written and oral presentations average out to green in every category.
+Perhaps more impressively, every score by each student used as part of this assessment rated as green.
 The consistently higher marks for more advanced students indicate both a deeper understanding of the material and a refinement of their oral and written presentation skills.
-The trend lines are fairly flat for the sophomore/junior level students, but since they are rating very high, that's a perfectly acceptable outcome, although we would like to see some improvement the next time we teach PY 362.
-There was a small drop in the scores for PY 482 (although not statistically significant), but they were still well above the cutoff for green.
+The trend lines are fairly flat (a small dip for the seniors is related to the graduation of an excellent student and the aforementioned weak senior class), but since they are rating very high, that's a perfectly acceptable outcome.